wp-plugins/weekly-class-schedule/readme.txt

 * Supports multiple classrooms/schedules.
 * Switchable "Instructor collision detection" and "Location collision detection".
 * Display class and instructor details directly on the schedule using qTip2.
+* For additional features, check out the new [Expansion Pack](http://pulsarwebdesign.com/downloads/weekly-class-schedule-expansion-pack-1).

 = Weekly Class Schedule Needs Your Support =